-The place photographed is a very luxurious bar, unknown to me, because I haven’t visited any posh bars in Tokyo yet.
+The place photographed is a very luxurious bar.
 I focused on the amazing blue-hour view out of the window.
-The one instantly recognisable thing out there was the Mori Tower in Roppongi Hills – the bigger one, not to be confused with another Mori skyscraper near Tokyo Tower.
+The one instantly recognisable object was Mori Tower in Roppongi Hills – the bigger one, not to be confused with another Mori skyscraper near Tokyo Tower.
 This narrowed down the location to Roppongi Hills.
 Good, but it’s huge, what’s next?

 I started to carefully look around the tower and noticed two twin towers next to the Mori Tower, about half its height.
 With this crucial information, I headed to the inevitable Google Earth.
 There, Mori Tower and its two neighbours suggested that the target is somewhere in the North-East.
 Because these three buildings are on the left side of the boulevard, according to the point-of-view of the photo.
 It must be somewhere around Roppongi Station, I thought, and at the time I believed the target was the Ritz-Carlton hotel in that area.
 Still, I couldn’t find the bar in the official site of the hotel.